Our Social Feed App relies heavily on the individual social networks' APIs. For our Facebook Feed, we use the Facebook Graph API.

 What is an API error code?

-Plugins using APIs are dependent on that API giving us the requested information in order to make your Plugin work.
+Apps using APIs are dependent on that API giving us the requested information in order to make your App work.
 Any changes that Facebook makes to its API can potentially affect how our Facebook Feed works.
 If the Facebook API is down, this may also mean that new requests cannot be handled until the API is back up.

 Additionally, there are a few common API error codes that you may encounter in your Facebook Social Feed which can give you hints about what went wrong: